vegahu/taxes_app/README.md

 # TaxesApp

-App that calculate the gains/losses of crypto currencies to facilitate the anual tax payments.
+App that calculates the gains/losses of crypto currencies to facilitate the anual tax payments.

 Focus on Spanish taxes.

+Just starting.
+Currently not working.